 imagination that expresses itself verbally,

-encouraging whole body oxygenation without
+encouraging whole-body oxygenation without

 forcing the breath.

-Quality: we cultivate the ability to accurately
+Vocal Quality: we cultivate the ability to

-communicate our thoughts and feelings while
+communicate thoughts and feelings accurately while

 meeting the demands of text, space, and the

-immediate moment, through both spontaneity and
+immediate moment; this is done through both spontaneity and

-Results: we reduce strain in the voice, increase vocal
+Practical Results: we reduce strain in the voice, increase vocal

 range and expressivity, make speech easy and